NightVsKnight/QtNdiMonitorCapture/README.md

 * Missing features (not exhaustive):
   * `Studio Monitor`
     * Recording: Very low priority to me.
     * KVM: I tried to get this to work but the NDI KVM API keeps crashing whenever it is called. :/
+      Another problem is that this requires NDI Advanced SDK, which may have an incompatible license.
     * Settings ...
       * Application ...
       * Audio ...